 - Golden Gate Canyon State Park has several ponds and lakes.

-The Golden Hotel – The perfect spot for environmentally conscious travelers because of their ongoing dedication to sustainability.
+The Golden Hotel – The perfect spot for environmentally conscious travelers because of its ongoing dedication to sustainability.
 The building also has a prime waterfront location in the heart of town.

 Read about the best hotels in Golden.